Skip to main content

 Blackboard Assignments can be graded anonymously (note that student names cannot be revealed during the grading process).
 Parallel grading is also supported with papers assigned randomly to 2 graders per paper.

-How to Add a Blackboard Assignment to Your Module
+How to add a Blackboard Assignment to your module

 Go to the Assessment and Feedback folder in your module, then open Submit My Work.
 This is where summative assessments should be added.